Fecal incontinence: History

 While the first mention of urinary incontinence occurs in 1500 BC in the Ebers Papyrus, the first mention of FI in a medical context is unknown.
 For many centuries, colonic irrigation was the only treatment available.
 Stoma creation was described in AD 1776, FI associated with rectal prolapse in AD 1873 and anterior sphincter repair in AD 1875.
-During the mid 20th Century, several operations were developed for instances where the sphincters were intact but weakened.
+During the mid 20th century, several operations were developed for instances where the sphincters were intact but weakened.
 Muscle transpositions using the gluteus maximus or the gracilis were devised, but did not become used widely until later.
 End-to-end sphincteroplasty is shown to have a high failure rate in 1940.
 In AD 1971, Parks and McPartlin first describe an overlapping sphincteroplasty procedure.
 Biofeedback is first introduced in 1974.
 In 1975, Parks describes post anal repair, a technique to reinforce the pelvic floor and EAS to treat idiopathic cases.
 Endoanal ultrasound is invented in 1991, which starts to demonstrate the high number of occult sphincter tears following vaginal deliveries.
 In 1994, the use of an endoanal coil during pelvic MRI shows greater detail of the anal canal than previously.
 During the last 20 years, dynamic graciliplasty, sacral nerve stimulation, injectable perianal bulking agents and radiofrequency ablation have been devised, mainly due to the relatively poor success rates and high morbidity associated with the earlier procedures.

 Society and culture

 Persons with this symptom are frequently ridiculed and ostracized in public.
 It has been described as one of the most psychologically and socially debilitating conditions in an otherwise healthy individual.
 In older people, it is one of the most common reasons for admission into a care home.
 Persons who develop FI earlier in life are less likely to marry and obtain employment.
 Often, people will go to great lengths to keep their condition secret.
 It has been termed "the silent affliction" since many do not discuss the problem with their close family, employers, or clinicians.
 They may be subject to gossip, hostility, and other forms of social exclusion.
 The economic cost has not received much attention.

+Fecal incontinence while passing gas is known colloquially as a "shart" (a portmanteau of "shit" and "fart").

 Netherlands

-In the Netherlands, outpatients were reported to have total costs of €2169 annually, and over half of this was productivity loss in work.
+In the Netherlands, a 2004 study estimated that total costs of patients with fecal incontinence were €2169 per patient per year.
+Over half of this was productivity loss in work.